samuraitruong/dvhc-graphql/README.md

 yarn dev
 ```

 Default port is 5000, after the command successul you can access the site from http://localhost:5000

+## Development

+yarn dev

+or yarn docker

 ## Build

 ```
 yarn build

 ```

+Build docker: yarn build:docker

 ## Run production